More fun in storeat Camp Maas.

 Overall, Jewish Programming is created within each bunk or group and through it, our campers live and learn the main tenets of Judaism: community, respect, kindness, and friendship.

-At Camp Maas, campers enjoy ongoing adventures while gaining a true appreciation of the outdoors, group experiences, and development of individual skills.
+At Camp Maas, campers enjoy developmentally appropriate adventures while gaining a true appreciation of the outdoors, group experiences, and building of individual skills.

 Daily activities include a climbing tower, ropes course, horseback riding, land sports, boating, canoeing, paddleboarding, waterskiing, tubing, theater and drama, arts and crafts, music, nature, cooking, Israeli dancing, and Jewish programming—just to name a few.